Once December 31st has come and gone, your tax liability for the tax year will be set in stone.

 • They have taken advanced tax courses

-• They own real estate and continue to invest on a regular basis.
+• They own real estate and continue to invest regularly.

 • They attend real estate conferences and boot camps to stay informed.